a woman sits in her living room working on a laptop. Air wafts towards a dehumidifier.

 Technically, all dehumidifiers help control mold growth, but there are also dehumidifying ventilation systems that remove condensation throughout the whole home.
 However, these are typically larger and more powerful than other dehumidifiers.
 Because of this, they will be on the more expensive side.2

-Is a dehumidifier right for your asthma?
+Is a dehumidifier right for you and your asthma?

 Curious about other ways to manage the air within your home?
 Read about air purifiers and humidifiers.